About

 Vanessa Hernández Cruz

 (she, her, ella) is an interdependent Chicana Disabled dance artist, filmmaker, visual artist, poet & an Intersectional Disability Justice activist.
 She was born and raised in the unceded land of the Tongva & Kizh lands colonially known as Los Angeles, California.
 She received her Associates Degree in Dance from Santa Monica College.
-She recently graduated from California State University Long Beach with her Bachelor of Arts in Dance Science.
+She holds her Bachelor of Arts in Dance Science from California State University Long Beach.

 Artistic Journey